 , and since we our axes are perpendicular to each other, then we can say

-So, computing the coordintes of f is as simple as doing a dot product between the vector and the axes of the new coordinate system (well, their conjugate if they are complex).
-Just as in regular geometric vector spaces (ie, we are just aplying a rotation matrix to our vector f).
+So, computing the coordinates of f is as simple as doing a dot product between the vector and the axes of the new coordouinate system (well, their conjugate if they are complex).
+Just as in regular geometric vector spaces (ie, we are just applying a rotation matrix to our vector f).

 Memory refreshed?
 Ok, let's go on.

-Next the experiment was to start removing coefficients and see what happens.
-This in an image using 80% of the coefficients (40):
+Next the experiment was to start removing coefficients and see what happened.
+This in an image using only 80% of the coefficients (40):

-and this is what happens when you use 20% of the data (10 coefficients):
+and this is what happens when using just 20% of the data (10 coefficients):